jazzband/Watson/docs/user-guide/configuration.md

 If `true` (or not set), the output of the `log` and `report` command will be run through a pager by default.
-The option can be overridden on the command line with the `-v/-V` or `--pager/--no-pager` flags.
-If other commands output in colour, but `log` or `report` does not, try disabling the pager.
+The option can be overridden on the command line with the `-g/-G` or `--pager/--no-pager` flags.
+If other commands output in colour, but `log` or `report` do not, try disabling the pager.

 #### `options.report_current`